 Research

-More Sustainable and Healthier Food Consumption
+Sustainable and Healthy Food Consumption

 Industrialized food production is a major contributor to green house gas emissions, land- and water use, and eutrophication.
 Processed foods are also a contributor to overweight, diabetes, hypertension, and other health threats.
 The Rockefeller Center estimates that if the costs stemming from these environmental and health were fully represented in food prices, the latter would triple.
 So, there is enormous value in a transition to healthier and more sustainable foods.